 6. Describe techniques in the promotion of health through lifestyle choices and diet.

 This module will be assessed by:

-1. 2 x 30 minute computer based on-line phase tests.
+1. 2 x 30 minute on-line exams.
 Students will be expected to answer a series of multiple choice questions in a closed and controlled environment based on material taught during each module component; i.e. at the end of the sports segment and at the end of the nutrition segment of the module.

 2. A 10 minute sports one-to-one practical/oral exam, whereby the students will be expected when given a sporting movement and by using appropriate anatomical and scientific language to describe the movements occurring relating to the bones, joints, muscles and muscular contractions.

-3. A 40 minute presentation delivered by groups of 4 students.
-This will include 5 minutes allocated to each student to present within the group and 5 minutes for each student to answer peer questions.
+3. A 25 minute presentation delivered by groups of 4 students.
+This will include 5 minutes allocated to each student to present within the group and 5 minutes for students to answer peer questions.
 The group will be expected to present on a common UK health promotion initiative and these will be assigned to each group.
-For the presentation the group of students will be expected to describe the common UK health promotion initiative, encompassing information on the science behind the guidance and the target audience it is intended for.
+Students will be expected to describe the common UK health promotion initiative, encompassing information on the science behind the guidance and the target audience it is intended for.
 Students are also expected to be able to assess the success of the initiative.
 It will be a group presentation but carry an individual mark.
 Each group must submit a short signed account detailing their contribution to which components of the presentation on the day of the presentation.